 In this video I speak about two of the most popular sweeteners that mixers use and also talk about another sweetener that's on the up and up.
 I break down exactly what these ingredients are, how best to use them, and the differences between them.
 Give this video a quick watch if you want a better understanding of sweeteners.
 Especially if you want that "commercial juice" flavor that's on the market.

 Sucralose (aka TFA/FW Sweetener, CAP Super Sweet, Sucralose 5 or 10%) is the most popular "enhancer" used by mixers.
 It's the reason the juices on the shelves have that extremely sweet, sugary, feeling.
 That "sugar lips" feeling you get form some commercial juices, where it's so sweet that when you lick your lips you can taste the sugar, that's from a high amount of Sucralose.
 So if you're after that commercial flavor, then you're going to want to pick up some sucralose.
 The difference kind of sucraloses out there make things a bit confusing.
-TFA Sweetener is sucralose at 5% with Ethyl Maltol at 5%.
-Cap Super Sweet is sucralose at a 10% solution.
-FW Sweetener is just like TFA's.
+TFA Sweetener is sucralose at 5% with Maltol at 5%.
+One ingredient in TFA Sweetener you may find detrimental is the amount of water content.
+Cap Super Sweet is sucralose at a 10% solution, that also contains preservatives and acids like Citric Acid.
+It's the industry standard, and used in many, many commercially available e-liquids on the shelves.
+Flavor West Sweetener, according to their safety sheets, seem to suggest Sucralose at 30-40% of its weight.
+Much, much higher than the others, but without any other preservatives (and possibly 20% water content).
 And if you purchase plain sucralose that's already diluted, then it's usually at a 5-10%.
 In this video I talk about the best way to use sucralose and ways to not use sucralose so make sure to watch it to learn more.

 UPDATE: I edited this article to reflect my thoughts on this compound, after more insight, and much more time using it.